sjoudaki/kidsdes/README.md

 We also release the likelihood code for this analysis (which is a KiDS + DES version of [CosmoLSS](https://github.com/sjoudaki/CosmoLSS)).
 This is provided in a single tarball (kv450desy1like.tar.gz) and includes a separate readme on the code and data products.

-Please feel free to contact us at shahab.joudaki@physics.ox.ac.uk if you have any questions.
+Please feel free to contact us at shahab.joudaki@ciemat.es if you have any questions.